INTRODUCTION

 Here's the Ubuntu Linux screen share on the Mac,

-Other Ubuntu Apps and Tweaks
+Ubuntu Apps

 Ubuntu comes with Thunderbird email among other applications.
 You can open Ubuntu Software in the Applications folder and search for more.